ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/client-api/session/counters/overview.markdown

       - You can successfully modify Counters while their document is being modified by a different client.
   * Counters actions can still be performed when their related documents are in a conflict state.

+* **Counters cost**
+  * Counters are designated to lower the cost of counting, but do come with a price.
+     * **All the names** of a document's Counters are added to its content, increasing its size.
+     * **Counters data** occupies storage space.
+  * Be aware that the negligible amount of resources required by a few Counters, may become significant when managing many Counters.
+    Prefer using a small amount of Counters for a large number of calculations.

 ---

 * **Counter Naming Convention**